Isolaee/QuestQuest/README.md

 - ✅ Added `set_item_at()` and `remove_item_at()` to HexGrid
 - ✅ Updated QuestApp to use separate item tracking

-### Completed Migration
+### Completed Migration (Summary)
-- ✅ Migrated from monolithic Unit struct to trait-based system
-- ✅ Created 12 concrete unit implementations
-- ✅ Separated combat into dedicated crate
-- ✅ Implemented damage types and resistances
-- ✅ Created comprehensive new test suite (12 tests, 100% passing)
-- ✅ Updated all examples and demos
+- Trait-based unit system, separated combat crate, new test suite, updated examples.

 ## 🎯 Project Status